If you’re planning to add some strength training to your cycling routine, kettlebell swings can be one of the best choices you have.

 Everyone can benefit from doing some form of additional work.

-For professionals, designing your workouts that are progressive in nature, studying your numbers, and seeing how they transfer in the actual performance is one of the best things you can do for yourself.
+- For professionals.
+Designing workouts that are progressive in nature, studying your numbers, and seeing how they transfer into the actual performance is one of the best things you can do for yourself.

 Even beyond just regular performance on your bike, lifting weights give you a better quality of life.

-For recreational cyclists, adding more strength is just healthy.
+- For recreational cyclists.
+Adding more strength is just healthy.
 You can’t go wrong with that.
-And if cycling is your only form of workouts, then you want to work on both fast-twitch and slow-twitch muscle fibers.
+And if cycling is your only form of workout, then you want to work on both fast-twitch and slow-twitch muscle fibers.

 Same with your muscles.

-You got mainly two types of fibers.
-Slow-twitch and fast-twitch.
+In your muscles, you have mainly two types of fibers.

 They are typically smaller in size and use fat for energy.

-For someone who is doing many explosive movements, like judokas or wrestlers, they will have more engagement of faster twitch muscle fibers.
+Someone who is doing many explosive movements, like judokas or wrestlers, will have more engagement of faster twitch muscle fibers.

 On the other hand, cyclists and runners will use mainly slow-twitch fibers.

 But this doesn’t mean you just need one.
-Strength training to supply you with the variety of both that you use during any stage of training.
+Strength training supplies you with the variety of both that you use during any stage of training.

-The soleus muscle is purely fast-twitch.
+- The soleus muscle is purely fast-twitch.
 It is “silent” when walking.
-But during the running, it absorbs and generates bulk of force.
+But during the running, it absorbs and generates the bulk of the force.

-That’s why you hardly hear about athletes who pull glutes or quadriceps muscle.
+That’s why you hardly hear about athletes who pull glutes or quadriceps muscles.
 It is usually the hamstring.

-In fact, in soccer, most of the injuries are the hamstring injury.
+In fact, in soccer, most of the injuries are hamstring injuries.

 Speed and Stamina

-Having more strength will definitely impact your speed.
-You have more power, more strength so you can ride faster.
+- Having more strength will definitely impact your speed.
+You have more power, and more strength so you can ride faster.

-But even if you just a recreational cyclist, having more speed means you can get the most out of your workouts.
+- But even if you are just a recreational cyclist, having more speed means you can get the most out of your workouts.

 Strength training is not just the development of power.
 Having properly designed resistance training can lead to longer races.